-The Board meets formally on a regular basis and Directors will use all reasonable endeavours to attend Board meetings in person.
+The Board meets formally on a regular basis and Directors will use all reasonable endeavours to attend Board meetings.
+Meetings may be held in person or by use of technology.
 From time to time, meetings are held at the offices of divisional operations, enabling Directors to obtain increased knowledge of Company operations.